daniestevez/gr-satellites/README.md

     use FM mode to receive this satellite.
   * `au02`
     [QB50 AU02 (UNSW-EC0)](http://www.acser.unsw.edu.au/QB50),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
-It uses a Nanocom U482C transceiver, with the CSP protocol and FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
+It uses a NanoCom U482C transceiver, with the CSP protocol and FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
 It also uses a CCSDS scrambler.
 You must use FM mode to receive this satellite.
   * `au03`
     [QB50 AU03 (i-INSPIRE II)](http://sydney.edu.au/inspire-cubesat/project/index.shtml),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
-It uses a Nanocom U482C transceiver, with the CSP protocol and FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
+It uses a NanoCom U482C transceiver, with the CSP protocol and FEC with an r=1/2, k=7 convolutional code and a (255,223) Reed-Solomon code.
 It also uses a CCSDS scrambler.
 You must use FM mode to receive this satellite.